solliancenet/microsoft-postgresql-developer-guide/05_AI/05_04_Responsible_AI.md

 Hallucinations are a term used to describe when an LLM produces content that is either completely nonsensical or something we know is factually wrong based on other sources of information.

 In many cases, AI can provide confident and thorough answers.
 Unfortunately, these answers can also be incorrect.
-For individuals that may be new to an application and data, AI answers can be persuasive enough to not be questioned and treated as fact.
-The consequences of this can lead to the AI system being unreliable and negatively impact the reputation of users and company as a whole.
+For individuals who may be new to an application and data, AI answers can be persuasive enough to not be questioned and treated as fact.
+The consequences of this can lead to the AI system being unreliable and negatively impact the reputation of users and the company as a whole.

 With each iteration of any given LLM, there have been several performance improvements around minimizing hallucinations.
 However, even with these improvements, we as application builders and users still need to remain aware of these limitations.